 Every summer we us the garden hoses to fill up the water tables and kiddie pools, turn on the toy sprinkler and let the kids have some water fun out in the backyard, while my husband and I tend to our organic garden.
 What we didn’t know, until recently, was that we were exposing both our children and our soil to harmful metals and chemicals.

 In 2012, HealthyStuff.org* conducted studies on almost 200 hoses, gloves, kneeling pads and tools.
+In 2016 32 more were tested.
 Researchers tested for “lead, cadmium, bromine (associated with brominated flame retardants); chlorine (indicating the presence of polyvinyl chloride, or PVC); phthalates and bisphenol A (BPA).
 Such chemicals have been linked to birth defects, impaired learning, liver toxicity, premature births and early puberty in laboratory animals, among other serious health problems.”

 FINDINGS on the Garden Hoses, as stated by HealthStuff.org:

 - 100% of the garden hoses sampled for phthalates contained four phthalate plasticizers which are currently banned in children’s products.

 - Two water hoses contained the flame retardant 2,3,4,5-tetrabromo-bis(2-ethylhexyl) phthalate (TBPH).

 What Was Found in the Water from the Hoses:

 - Water sampled from one hose contained 0.280 mg/l (ppm) lead.
 This is 18-times higher than the federal drinking water standard of 0.015 mg/l.

 - BPA levels of 2.3 ppm was found in the hose water.
 This level is 20-times higher than the 0.100 ppm safe drinking water level used by NSF to verify that consumers are not being exposed to levels of a chemical that exceed regulated levels.